Joan Sutherland: Retirement years

 After retirement, Sutherland made relatively few public appearances, preferring a quiet life at her home in Les Avants, Switzerland.
 One exception was her 1994 address at a lunch organised by Australians for Constitutional Monarchy, when Sutherland commented: "It also upsets me that it is such a damned job to get an Australian passport now – you have to go to be interviewed by a Chinese or an Indian.
 I'm not particularly racist, but I find it ludicrous."
 Her criticism caused controversy.

 On 3 July 2008, she fell and broke both legs while gardening at her home in Switzerland.

-Film role
+Film and television

+In 1972, Sutherland starred in Who's Afraid of Opera, a six-part children's television series, in which she performs selections from six different operas to a puppet audience.

-Sutherland had a leading role as Mother Rudd in the 1995 comedy film Dad and Dave: On Our Selection opposite Leo McKern and Geoffrey Rush.
+Sutherland later had a leading role as Mother Rudd in the 1995 comedy film Dad and Dave: On Our Selection opposite Leo McKern and Geoffrey Rush.